Will the Real Linda Please Stand up...to Large Language Models? Examining the Representativeness Heuristic in LLMs: Experimental Results

 While testing the \datasetname dataset, we also conducted human evaluations on the reasoning steps produced by the GPT-4 and LLaMA2-70B models under CoT prompting.
 As before, we form four possible combinations of outcomes, as shown in Figure \ref{fig:reasonoutcome} and Table \ref{tab:main_results_reason_outcome} of the Appendix.

 Generally, GPT-4 outperformed LLaMA2-70B in all types of RHQs.
 However, this improvement is accompanied by a side effect: an increased proportion of instances where GPT-4’s reasoning process is accurate, but the outcome is incorrect.
 This primarily occurs because when faced with ambiguous questions, GPT-4 often preferred to express the need for additional information before making a decision.
 This is also why GPT-4 accuracy is slightly lower than GPT-3.5 under some prompts.
 Although we mark such cautious answers as incorrect outcomes—because they did not adhere to the directive of providing a definitive answer—cautious answers may remain beneficial in practical settings.
 Conversely, LLaMA2-70B more frequently produces correct outcomes from incorrect reasoning processes; the reasons are often incorrectly based on a stereotype rather than the problem's description.

 We have conducted case studies on some interesting reasoning, we include the case study in Appendix \ref{casestudy}.
+In summary, our findings indicate that LLMs are influenced by semantic content in their reasoning processes, aligning with results from previous research \citep{acerbi2023large, dasgupta2022language}.
+Specifically, when the semantic content of tasks was clear and did not contain sensitive content (e.g. gender, race), the models' responses were better.